marovole/vibeproxy/FACTORY_SETUP.md

 - Claude Sonnet 4.5 (`claude-sonnet-4-5-*`)

 This works seamlessly with Factory CLI - just select the thinking variant in your model selector!

+### Interleaved Thinking (Automatic)

+When you use extended thinking (`-thinking-*` suffix), VibeProxy automatically enables **interleaved thinking** by adding the `anthropic-beta: interleaved-thinking-2025-05-14` header to your requests.

+**What is Interleaved Thinking?**

+Without interleaved thinking, Claude thinks once at the beginning and then executes all tool calls.
+With interleaved thinking enabled, Claude can think *between* tool calls, allowing it to:

+- **Reason about tool results** before deciding what to do next
+- **Chain multiple tool calls** with reasoning steps in between
+- **Make more nuanced decisions** based on intermediate results
+- **Adapt its approach** as it learns more from each tool interaction

+**Why This Matters for Coding Agents**

+AI coding tools like Factory Droids heavily rely on tool use (reading files, searching code, running commands).
+Interleaved thinking significantly improves the quality of multi-step coding tasks because Claude can:

+1. Read a file → *think about what it found* → decide which file to read next
+2. Run a test → *analyze the failure* → make a targeted fix
+3. Search for a pattern → *reason about the results* → refine the search

+**Automatic Enablement**

+You don't need to configure anything - when you use any `-thinking-*` model variant, VibeProxy automatically:
+1. Adds the thinking parameter to the request body
+2. Injects the `anthropic-beta: interleaved-thinking-2025-05-14` header
+3. Merges with any existing beta headers (no duplicates)

+This is enabled by default because if you're opting into extended thinking, you almost certainly want the improved reasoning that interleaved thinking provides for tool-heavy workflows.

 ## Tips